methodphoto/mincc/data/2018/2018-broadway-and-horton.md

 title: "Broadway & Horton v The Min"
 gameLocation: "Horton Cross"
 gameDate: "06/07/2018"
+shortReport: "Broadway & Horton won the toss and batted first making 184 all out in 39.2 overs.
+The Min replied with 185 for 6 in 36.2 overs"
 result: "The Min won by 4 wkts"
 resultType: "Lost"
 type: "game"
 ---

-Played at {gameLocation} on {gameDate}

-Broadway & Horton won the toss and batted first making 184 all out in 39.2 overs.
-The Min replied with 185 for 6 in 36.2 overs

 S Barrowcliff 50 off 68 balls